rwdavies/STITCH/README.md

 To install the latest development code in the repository, use `./scripts/build-and-install.sh`.
 To install alternative releases, either download other releases from Github, or use the historical `releases` directory.

-If you see an error similar to ```error while loading shared libraries: libmpc.so.2: cannot open shared object file: No such file or directory```, then either ask your system administrator to install gmp, mpfr and mpc for you, or try running the following before R CMD INSTALL
+If you experience a problem with installation, you can either try conda below.
+Alternatively, if you see an error similar to ```error while loading shared libraries: libmpc.so.2: cannot open shared object file: No such file or directory```, then either ask your system administrator to install gmp, mpfr and mpc for you, or try running the following before R CMD INSTALL
 ```
 ./scripts/install-package-dependencies.sh
 export LD_LIBRARY_PATH=${LD_LIBRARY_PATH}:`pwd`/install/lib/